Small Business Data Backups

 Ideally 2 or 3 minimum separate solutions for small business data backups.
-It’s OK to keep a copy of your backups onsite.
-Ideally you should have backups on at a separate locations such as two physical sites, or one site and two cloud storage providers.
-With onsite physical backups there are disasters like flooding, fire that can loose all data forever.
+It’s OK to keep a copy of your backups on site.
+Ideally, you should have backups on at a separate location such as two physical sites, or one site and two cloud storage providers.
+With onsite physical backups, there are disasters like flooding, fire that can lose all data forever.

 Where should I start?